pouyabey/md-102-endpoint-administrator-notes/README-Day-3.md

 ## Additional Day 3 Notes

-More notes about Intune application management, configuration policies, compliance, and device security will be added below.
+More notes about Intune application management, configuration policies, compliance, and device security will be added below..